The story of why Bridget exists and what it unexpectedly became.

 Bridget was built to solve that problem.
 Not by picking a winner — but by making the models argue, synthesize, and converge.
 The disagreements are the product.
 The consensus, earned through adversarial critique, is more trustworthy than any single model's answer.

 Bridget was designed as a bridge between AI platforms.
-It became something more.
+It became accountability infrastructure.

 "Both technologies decentralize truth.
 Bridget debates it.
 Bitcoin records it."

-3% of Bridget's revenues are committed to The Bitcoin Museum Trust — because the same instinct that produced Bridget produced that commitment.
 AI and blockchain are the two most transformative technologies of this era.
 Both remove the single point of failure.
 Both return truth to the many rather than the few.
+That connection was not planned.
+It emerged.
+Which is fitting for a tool built around emergence.

 Bridget was designed by a single architect using AI as the engineering team.
 Every feature was specified, tested, and refined through adversarial AI collaboration — the same process Bridget offers its users.

-Bridget was always designed to replace its creator.
 In the earliest prototype sessions, the architect sat between two AI windows — copying GPT's response into Claude, copying Claude's critique back into GPT, synthesizing their disagreements by hand.
 The product existed before the software did.
 Bridget was built to automate what one person was already doing — so that anyone could do it, without the person in the middle.

 The product is its own proof of concept.

 Lawyers.
 Researchers.
 Analysts.
+Institutions.
 Anyone making decisions where a confident wrong answer is worse than an uncertain right one.

 Bridget is built on the belief that better thinking leads to a better world.
 The tool exists to make that thinking more rigorous, more adversarial, and more honest — one debate at a time.